junwei99/educational/sideProjects/booking-system.md

       e.g. if **8AM - 10AM** slot is booked, user should not be able to book **9AM - 10AM** slot with the same unit

+    The first scenario is easily achievable by just checking the unitId whenever the item is fetched, the second scenario however is a bit tricky to handle.

     2 ways of achieving this :

     1. Check on client side